SLANDER IS A FORM OF DEFAMATION

 Slander is a form of the tort of defamation.
 A tort is a wrongful act that entitles the act’s victim to monetary

 compensation.
 It takes place when someone defames someone else in an oral as opposed to a written statement.

 A July 31, 2015 New Jersey appeals court ruling discusses what exactly constitutes slander.
 Below are some excerpts from the case.

 According to the appeals judges, to prove slander, a victim must show three things.
 First, that the perpetrator made a false statement concerning the victim.
 Second, that the statement was communicated to another person.
 Third, that the perpetrator acted at least carelessly in making the defamatory statement, if not recklessly or intentionally.

-Most personal injury cases in New Jersey have a two year statute of limitations (deadline to sue).
+Most personal injury cases in New Jersey have a two-year statute of limitations or deadline to sue.
 However, there is a one-year statute of limitations for defamation, including for slander.
 This one year suit deadline is found in New Jersey statute 2A:14-3.